MicrochipTech/cryptoauthtools/python/examples/tng_certs.md

 TNG Certificates Example
 ===============================================================================
 Some Microchip parts (TNG) have generic certificates that can be used for a wide range of purposes.
-This script demostrates reading out those certificates using the TNG utility functions in CryptoAuthLib.
+This script demonstrates reading out those certificates using the TNG utility functions in CryptoAuthLib.

-Please note, this example will only work for TNG parts, which are currently ATECC608A-MAH22-T and ATECC608A-MAHTN-T.
+Please note, this example will only work for TNG parts, which are currently the ATECC608A-MAHTN-T.

 Prerequisites:
 -------------------------------------------------------------------------------